cloudera/hue/docs/gethue/content/posts/2019-07-19-build-your-own-autocompleter.md

 For this to pass we need to add `REINDEX` to the list of DDL and DML keywords in the file `sqlParseSupport.js` next to the generated parser (`desktop/core/src/desktop/js/parse/sql/postgresql/sqlParseSupport.js/`).
 Find the function `parser.suggestDdlAndDmlKeywords` and add &#8216;REINDEX&#8217; to the keywords array.
 Now run `npm run test` and the three tests should pass.

-Before you continue further be sure to remove the &#8216;f&#8217; from &#8216;fdescribe&#8217; in the spec to allow all other jasmine tests to run.
+Before you continue further be sure to remove the &#8216;f&#8217; from &#8216;fdescribe&#8217; in the spec to allow all other tests to run.
 Note that in this case there will be two new failing tests where the keyword &#8216;REINDEX&#8217; has to be added.

 In order to use the newly generated parsers we have to add them to the webpack bundles: